scott-eric-kaufman/the-whole-sek/content/the-valve/2007-03-16-n1-vs-lit-bloggers-or-on-with-the-resipiscence-already.md

 and then:

-The very people who are likely to read n + 1, even to do a little of the very publicizing G &amp; R so revile on *its*, behalf, are the bloggers and their own readers.
+The very people who are likely to read n + 1, even to do a little of the very publicizing G & R so revile on *its*, behalf, are the bloggers and their own readers.
 Yet Gessen and Roth seem to do everything they can do express their disdain for these litbloggers.
 Am I the only one who thinks that as a marketing strategy, this is insane?

 This reads a lot like “be nice to litbloggers if you want them to be nice to you” and “you have to get along to get ahead” to me.